 The data/file format allows safe transport over whatever transport media (File Transfer Protocol (FTP), e-mail, web-services, etc…), so that no information content is lost or changed during transport

-The Service User may read all information and assess the correctness and completeness of the provided file
+The User shall read all information and assess the correctness and completeness of the provided file

-All the information shall be easily (uniquely) identifiable (i.e. with help of descriptive keywords or identifiers)
+All the information shall be easily (uniquely) identifiable

-The Service User shall be able to read the file format and make use of the transported information content
+The User shall be able to read the file format and make use of the transported information content

 In the case of the use of automated software tools for processing the file format, the systems shall be able to process all different combinations of allowed content or file format options, as defined (i.e. with schema file) without a need for reprogramming.